PlatformIO-AVR-libraries/AVR_SPI_with_interrupts/README.md

 ## Introduction
-AVR_SPI_with_interrupts is a library that simplifies use of SPI interface for Microchip megaAVR 8-bit microcontrollers, that have a dedicated SPI module.
+AVR_SPI_with_interrupts is a library that simplifies use of SPI interface for Microchip megaAVR 8-bit microcontrollers that have a dedicated SPI module.
 This library implements interrupt driven SPI communication.

 ## Compatability: